Costa Rica vacations

 The Honeymoon Package includes Pacuare River rafting to and from the lodge.
 (If you prefer not to raft, no problem, you can hike in, instead.)

 Rafting on the world-renowned Pacuare River is an experience not to be missed!
 It’s a truly unique and exciting way to get to and from remote Rios Lodge.
-Your lodge stay includes shuttle transportation from San Jose to the Pacuare River Linda Vista put-in, with a stop on the way at Rios Lodge Operations Center in Turrialba to change clothes, store unneeded luggage, and get drybags for the luggage you are bringing to the lodge.
-At the put-in, you’ll get your rafting gear and a safety briefing from guides.
+Your lodge stay includes shuttle transportation from San Jose to the Pacuare River Linda Vista put-in.
+At the put-in, you will get your drybag for the luggage you are bringing to the lodge.
+Any luggage you want to store will go back with the driver to our Turrialba Operations Center.
+It will be returned to you at the river takeout.
+At the put-in, you’ll also get your rafting gear and a safety briefing from guides.
 There are bathrooms at the put-in.
 You’ll raft approximately 16 kilometers of Class 1-2 whitewater for a 2-3 hour paddle to the lodge, depending on the water levels.
-Ages 6 and up can raft this first half of the Pacuare River to the lodge.

 Rafting out of the Lodge

 We make it easy for you to get to Rios Lodge, deep in the Pacuare rainforest.
 Getting there is part of the unique adventure!
-All lodge packages include shuttle transportation from San Jose to the Rios Lodge Operations Center in Turrialba, and then on to the start of your rafting and hiking trip into the lodge, where our expert guides take over.
+All lodge packages include shuttle transportation from San Jose to the start of your rafting and hiking trip into the lodge, where our expert guides take over.
 In addition, transportation shuttles are available as separate custom add-ons for your trip to/from other locations in Costa Rica.
 Just tell us what you need at check out online.

 See our FAQ – How Do I Get to Rios Lodge and Airport and Hotel Tips for Traveling to Stay at Rios Lodge for more details.